Tinberg/James-Smith-food-blog-/README.md

 - Blog Pages with Load More Functionality: Designed the blog pages to initially display 10 posts, with an option to load more, ensuring a clean and user-friendly interface.
 - Dynamic Blog Post Pages: Each blog post is displayed on its own page, with content and titles that update dynamically based on user selection.
 - Enhanced User Interaction: Developed a modal feature for image viewing on the blog pages and implemented a contact form with robust JavaScript validations.
+- Responsive and Accessible Design: Ensured the website is responsive across various devices and adheres to WCAG accessibility guidelines.
 - WordPress Integration: Utilized WordPress as a Headless CMS, demonstrating my ability to integrate a RESTful API for dynamic content management.
-- Responsive and Accessible Design: Ensured the website is responsive across various devices and adheres to WCAG accessibility guidelines.
+[REST API server](https://james-smith.cmsbackendsolutions.com/)

 This project was not only a technical challenge, but also a creative process. allowing me to explore various aspects of web development.
 Check out the live site on Netlify and axplore the code on Github for a deeoer dive into my work!